peterjc/thapbi-pict/docs/examples/woody_hosts/prepare.rst

 *extremely* helpful for simple tasks like using ``grep`` to look for a particular sequence fragment at the command line.

-For example,

 .. code:: console

-    $ cat intermediate/Site_1_sample_1.fasta
+    $ grep "^>" intermediate/Site_1_sample_1.fasta
-    #left_primer:GAAGGTGAAGTCGTAACAAGG
-    #right_primer:GCARRGACTTTCGTCCCYRC
-    #raw_fastq:6136
-    #trimmomatic:6105
-    #flash:5869
-    #cutadapt:5861
-    #abundance:4179
-    #threshold:100
-    >2e4f0ed53888ed39a2aee6d6d8e02206_2271
-    TTTCCGTAGGTGAACCTGCGGAAGGATCATTACCACACCTAAAAAACTTTCCACGTGAACTGTATCGAACAACTAGTTGG
-    GGGTCTTGTTTGGCGTGCGGCTGCTTCGGTAGCTGCTGCTAGGCGAGCCCTATCACGGCGAGCGTTTGGACTTCGGTCTG
-    AGCTAGTAGCTATTTTTTAAACCCATTCTTTAATACTGATTATACT
+    >2e4f0ed53888ed39a2aee6d6d8e02206_2272
     >c1a720b2005f101a9858107545726123_716
-    TTTCCGTAGGTGAACCTGCGGAAGGATCATTACCACACCTAAAAAAACTTTCCACGTGAACCGTATCAACCCCTATAATT
-    TGGGGGCTTGCTCGGCGGCGTGTGTGCTGGCCTGTAATGGGTCGGCGTGCTGCTGCTGGGCGGGCTCTATCATGGGCGAG
-    CGTTTGGGCTTCGGCTCGAGCTAGTAGCTATCAATTTTAAACCCTTTCTTAAATACTGAACATACT
     >96e0e2f0475bd1617a4b05e778bb04c9_331
-    TTTCCGTAGGTGAACCTGCGGAAGGATCATTACCACACCTAAAAAAAACTTTCCACGTGAACCGTATCAACCCCTATAAT
-    TTGGGGGCTTGCTCGGCGGCGTGCGTGCTGGCCTGTAATGGGTCGGCGTGCTGCTGCTGGGCGGGCTCTATCATGGGCGA
-    GCGTTTGGGCTTCGGCTCGAGCTAGTAGCTATCAATTTTAAACCCTTTCTTAAATACTGAACATACT
     >fb30156d7f66c8abf91f9da230f4d19e_208
-    TTTCCGTAGGTGAACCTGCGGAAGGATCATTACCACACCTAAAAAACTTTCCACGTGAACCGTATCAAAACCGTTAGTTG
-    GGGGCTTCTGTTCGGCTGGCTTCGGCTGGCTGGGCGGCGGCTCTATCATGGCGAGCGCTTGAGCCTTCGGGTCTGAGCTA
-    GTAGCCCACTTTTTAAACCCATTCCTAAATACTGAATATACT
     >dcd6316eb77be50ee344fbeca6e005c7_193
-    TTTCCGTAGGTGAACCTGCGGAAGGATCATTACCACACCTAAAAAACTTTCCACGTGAACCGTATCAAAACCCTTAGTTG
-    GGGGCTTCTGTTCGGCTGGCTTCGGCTGGCTGGGCGGCGGCTCTATCATGGCGAGCGCTTGAGCCTTCGGGTCTGAGCTA
-    GTAGCCCACTTTTTAAACCCATTCCTAAATACTGAATATACT
     >972db44c016a166de86a2bacab3f4226_182
-    TTTCCGTAGGTGAACCTGCGGAAGGATCATTACCACACCTAAAAAACTTTCCACGTGAACCGTATCAACCCACTTAGTTG
-    GGGGCTAGTCCCGGCGGCTGGCTGTCGATGTCAAAGTTGACGGCTGCTGCTGTGTGTCGGGCCCTATCATGGCGAGCGTT
-    TGGGTCCCTCTCGGGGGAACTGAGCCAGTAGCCCTTATTTTTTAAACCCATTCTTGAATACTGAATATACT
     >d9bc3879fdab3b4184c04bfbb5cf6afb_165
-    TTTCCGTAGGTGAACCTGCGGAAGGATCATTACCACACCTAAAAAACTTTCCACGTGAACCGTATCAAAATCCTTTTATT
-    GGGGGCTTCTGTCTGGTCTGGCTTCGGCTGGTCTGGGTGGCGGCTCTATCATGGTGACCGCTCTGGGCTTCGGCTTGGAG
-    TTAGTAGCCCACTTTTTAAACCCATTCTTAATTACTGAACATACT
     >ed15fefb7a3655147115fc28a8d6d671_113
-    TTTCCGTAGGTGAACCTGCGGAAGGATCATTACCACACCTAAAAAAACTTTCCACGTGAACCGTATCAACCCCTATAATT
-    TGGGGGCTTGCTCGGCGGCGTGCGTGCTGGCCTGTAATGGGTCGGCGTGCTGCTGCTGGGCGGGCTCTATCATGGGCGAG
-    CGTTTGGGCTTCGGCTCGAGCTAGTAGCTATCAATTTTAAACCCTTTCTTAAATACTGAACATACT

-Note that for this documentation, the grep output has had the sequences line wrapped at 80 characters.
+Note that for this documentation, the FASTA output has had the sequences line wrapped at 80 characters.

-The header tells us this sample started with 6136 reads in the paired FASTQ files, down to just 4179 after processing.
 The final output has just eight unique sequences accepted, happily none of which match the synthetic controls.
-The most common is listed first, and had MD5 checksum ``2e4f0ed53888ed39a2aee6d6d8e02206`` and was seen in 2271 reads.
+The most common is listed first, and had MD5 checksum ``2e4f0ed53888ed39a2aee6d6d8e02206`` and was seen in 2272 reads.

 You could easily find out which other samples had this unique sequence using the command line search tool ``grep`` as follows: